shreyach1995/react-app/README.md

 **`About`** This page displays a few static data

-Run `npm start` to run the project
+Run `npm start` to run the project on your local server